 Perform Routine Home Audits

-While daily and weekly clean-ups are sufficient to maintain minimal dust throughout the home, scheduling a more thorough clean on a monthly or even quarterly basis is key to maintaining an optimally clean home environment.
+While daily and weekly clean-ups are sufficient to maintain minimal dust throughout the home, scheduling a more thorough clean monthly or even quarterly is key to maintaining an optimally clean home environment.

 Checking the floors and walls for possible mold and revisiting previously cleaned areas to ensure that nothing was missed is a great home audit strategy for maintaining an allergen-free home.